ibm-cloud-docs/watsonxdata/cli_commands.md

 {: codeblock}

 The encoding values supported by Presto ingestion are directly dependent on encoding values supported by [Python](https://docs.python.org/3/library/codecs.html#standard-encodings) and the encoding values supported by Spark ingestion are directly dependent on encoding values supported by [Java](https://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html).

+The encoding values except `HEADER` must be enclosed in single quotation marks.
 {: note}

 The following is an example of schema specification: